VA Scholar Program

 What do students say about their clinical experiences in VA settings?

-(1) You must be a current sophomore level student enrolled in the 3-year baccalaureate program.
-Information about the VANAP application process will be provided to this group during the final term of their sophomore year.
+You must be a current sophomore level student enrolled in the 3 year baccalaureate program.
+Information about VANAP and the application process will be provided to this group early in fall term.
 VA Scholar designation is determined via the application process.
-Students will be notified of their standing prior to fall term of the junior year.